 Mindfulness as a tool for coping with stress

 - Discuss the role mindfulness can play in helping to manage stress more effectively

 - How to use mindfulness to recognise the signs of stress and to minimise stress-related problems

 Non-judgmental awareness and working with negative thoughts

-The necessity to approach mindful awareness in a non-judgemental fashion – explore how many of our attitudes and moods are set by our innate ability to punish ourselves for negative experiences
+- Explore the link between our moods and attitudes and our innate ability to punish ourselves for negative experiences

-Meditation, the basis of mindfulness – raising our internal and external awareness
+- Benefits of meditation – raising our internal and external awareness

 Exploring the senses